Walavouchey/jisho-cli/README.md

 pyinstaller jisho-cli
 ```

 The executable will be at `dist/jisho/jisho.exe`.
+Searches are cached at `%APPDATA%/local/jishocache/` to save on repeated api calls.

 ## Usage